swisspol/XLFacility/README.md

 Do the same modification as you've done above to add suport for `XLTelnetServerLogger` but use `XLHTTPServerLogger` instead.
 When your app is running go to `http://127.0.0.1:8080/` or `http://YOUR_DEVICE_IP_ADDRESS:8080/` in your web browser.
 You should be able to see all the XLFacility log messages from your app since it started.
 The web page will even automatically refresh when new log messages are available.

+**IMPORTANT:** For the same reasons than for `XLTelnetServerLogger`, it's also not recommended that you ship your app on the App Store with `XLHTTPServerLogger` active by default.

 Onscreen Logging Overlay (iOS only)
 ===================================

-For iOS apps, you can easily have an overlay logging window that appears whenever log messagesy are sent to XLFacility.
+In iOS apps you can easily have an overlay logging window that appears whenever log messages are sent to XLFacility.
 Simply take advantage of `XLUIKitOverlayLogger` like this:
 ```objectivec
 #import "XLUIKitOverlayLogger.h"